Updated: September 2025

 Renting an apartment is a big decision for anyone.
 Since most apartment rentals require upfront costs and lock you into year-long leases, it pays to know exactly what you’re getting into before signing on the dotted line.

-Let’s go over 16 important questions to ask before renting a new apartment.
+Let’s review some top questions to ask before renting an apartment.

 An apartment’s monthly rental rate isn’t all you’ll pay to move in.
 Be sure to ask your landlord whether there are security deposits or other non-refundable fees required.
 Security deposits are typically required for most rental properties, and they’re usually close to a month’s worth of rent or more.

 These days, utilities don’t just mean heat, water, and electricity.
 They may also include trash services plus cable, phone, or internet bills.
-Therefore, ask any prospective landlord what utilities are included in the monthly rental payment and what utilities are separate.
+Therefore, if you’re wondering what things to ask a landlord before renting an apartment, definitely inquire about what utilities are included in the monthly rental payment and what utilities are separate.

 Most, but not all, landlords charge late fees to tenants who don’t deliver rent on time.
 If the late fee policy isn’t broken down on a rental agreement, ask your landlord what their policy is.
 This may not affect your moving plans much, but it’s still helpful to know in case you miss rent for one reason or another.

 Any worthwhile landlord will keep their rental properties clean and safe.
 But it can be tough to know whether there are pest problems, especially from smaller pests like bed bugs and cockroaches.
-Before you move into a new apartment, ask the landlord whether there have been any recent pest problems.
+Before you move into a new apartment, a question to ask your landlord before renting is if there have been any recent pest problems.
 A follow-up question would be to ask how often they have pest control come out to the property for general upkeep.
-Most well taken care of multifamily rental properties should have pest control spray come out once or twice per year.
-If they avert their eyes or give you a wishy-washy answer, consider it a red flag.

 Similarly, wise apartment hunters should ask prospective landlords when the most recent crime was committed in the neighborhood.
 Note that some landlords might not know, but many will.
 If local crime is a big problem, that might affect whether a given apartment is a good choice for you (and your family).
 If the landlord does not know, the local sheriff’s department in your area most likely releases crime reports online that you can access.